International Music Day 2025

-In 2024 International Music Day was on October 1st (tuesday).
+In 2025 International Music Day is on October 1st (wednesday).

 It cannot be argued that music can have a very positive influence on our mood or even health.
 It can evoke a range of emotions – from sadness to laughter, joy, or happiness.
 As Plato once stated, ‘music gives soul to the universe, wings to the mind, flight to the imagination, and charm and gaiety to life and to everything.’
 It is, indeed, important to appreciate music and all it can do for us.
 For this reason, International Music Day is annually observed around the world on October 1.